Xi'e: Name

 Xi'e (lit.
 "Western E") took its name from the E, a Shang-dynasty vassal state probably originally located in modern Shanxi.
 The name is now pronounced as a brief, hard schwa (IPA: /[ə]/), but the ancient pronunciation of the name has been reconstructed as closer to *Ngˤak.
 Around the time of the Qin, therefore, "Xi'e" would have been pronounced something like *Snˤər Ngˤak.
 By the Jin, it would have been Middle Chinese Ser Ngak.

 History

 During the Zhou, E was forced to relocate at least twice under pressure from Jin and Chu.
 Absorbed by Chu in 863 BC, E was adopted as the state's capital by a number of Chu kings prior to their final conquest by Shi Huangdi in 223 BC.
 Ezhou then became a province under the Qin and Han.

 Thereafter, Xi'e was a county in the Nanyang Commandery during the Qin and Han dynasties and the Three Kingdoms period.

 Famous residents

 It was the birthplace of Zhang Heng (AD 78-139), a famous Chinese polymath of the Han dynasty.
 Du Xi served as its chief (西鄂縣長) around the end of the 2nd century.
-Luo Xian (d.
-270) was proclaimed Marquis of Xi'e (西鄂縣侯) late in life as part of the creation of the Jin at the end of the Three Kingdoms period.
+Luo Xian (died 270) was proclaimed Marquis of Xi'e (西鄂縣侯) late in life as part of the creation of the Jin at the end of the Three Kingdoms period.